egorskikh/MonitorBit/README.md

 ## Add later

+- [ ] Show the current course from pressing the button until the table closes the current course.
+After clicking, the table slides down and you can see the dragging prices.
-- [ ] Add background animation of flying currency emblems
+- [ ] Add background animation of flying currency emblems.
-- [ ] Add sorting by price > && <
+- [ ] Add sorting by price > && <.
-- [ ] Add a second view controller with the help of a tab bar on which there will be a graph of added prices
+- [ ] Add a second view controller with the help of a tab bar on which there will be a graph of added prices.